Swechhya/isol8r-backend/README.md

 ## Future Enhancements

-- Support databse other than postgres
+- Support database other than postgres
 - Support single repo that contain both client and server code
 - Support other access control platforms like Gitlab, BitBucket etc.
 - Add support of secret manager in feature environment